subiabre/phpmetro/README.md

 The two attributes you see are required and they mean:
 - **bootstrap**: The classes mapper.
 Usually your composer autoload.
 - **verbose**: When set to "true" PHPMetro will display additional run info.
+Equals to running the command with the `-v` flag.

 There are no more run configurations.
 The runner will automatically fetch files from the suites you define.
 You can set more configurations per suite.